Dexter (horse): Origin and early years

-Racing record
+Racing career

 At five, Dexter was placed under Hiram Woodruff's guidance in 1863.
-With little training, Dexter trotted 2:42 in his first mile heat, then improved to 2:31¼ a month later.
+With little training, Dexter trotted a 2:42 in his first mile heat, then improved to 2:31¼ a month later.
 By 1864, his turf debut catapulted him to national recognition.

 On October 10, 1865, Dexter set a saddle record of 2:18¼ in a trotting race at Long Island's Fashion Course.

 In 1866, Dexter, now eight years old, changed hands when George Trussel bought him for $14,000.
 He opened his 1866 campaign with a 2:24½ win over General Butler, then bested Stonewall Jackson in three-mile saddle heats.
 He became known as "The King of the Turf."

 Dexter lowered his time to 2:18 under saddle at the Fashion Course on August 18, 1866, and recorded a harness record of 2:19 at Riverside Park's half-mile track in Boston on July 30, 1867.

 Soon after, he was assigned to trainer Budd Doble.
 During the following season, Dexter made history in Buffalo, New York, on August 14, 1867, posting a record time of 2:17¼ with Budd Doble at the reins.
 The trotting horse outpaced the 2:19 record held by Flora Temple.

 That month, Dexter was promptly purchased by newspaper publisher Robert E. Bonner for $35,000 and went on to serve as his prized roadhorse.
 Dexter's racing career ended after Bonner acquired him, since Bonner did not believe in racing his own horses.

 Death

-Dexter died in 1888, at the age of thirty years old.
+Dexter died in 1888, at age 30.